 - Integrating qualitative and quantitative data from the Commuting and Health in Cambridge (CEDAR) study in a mixed-method investigation of the socio-economic structure of car commuting in Cambridge

 I am also interested in many other aspects of how broader social and environmental factors influence human health and well-being.
-Since2008 I have enjoyed an ongoing collaboration with the Centre for Health Equity Studies (CHESS) in Stockholm, which now employs me part-time.
+Since 2008 I have enjoyed an ongoing collaboration with the Centre for Health Equity Studies (CHESS) in Stockholm, which now employs me part-time.
 The main focus of this research has been lifecourse analyses of the determinants of mortality, fertility, health and educational outcomes across the life course and across generations in a Swedish birth cohort born 1915-1929.
-This has included a few papers looking at this from an evolutionary perspective, the most recent one of which tested competing theories of the demographic transition and received coverage in the Guardian, New Scientist and the Economist.

 Prior to this, my PhD research focussed on factors which protect children against mental health problems and promote good mental health.
 One focus of this research was investigating the reasons for the apparent mental health advantage of British Indian children in these surveys.
 Other aspects included testing the psychometric properties of the Strengths and Difficulties Questionnaire and DAWBA interview, and developing new ways to use these to measure mental health; collaborating with OFSTED in validating a school-level predictor of emotional and behavioural difficulties within schools; and developing an 'Added Value' score for use in outcome monitoring of Child and Adolescent Mental Health services.
 I am now contributing to the conduct of the 2016 national Survey of the Mental Health of Children and Young People, data from which will be available in late 2017.